projecttacoma/fqm-execution/test/unit/fixtures/elm/README.md

 npm run build:elm-fixtures
 ```

 This will translate all CQL files within the elm/ directory structure to the output/ directory.
-It will then clean up the translateion service.
+It will then clean up the translation service.
 The user can inspect translated files and decide whether to replace the existing fixture.